Jerry Springer: Other

-UK
+Work in the UK

-After a few years of his US talk show being aired in Springer's native United Kingdom, ITV approached Springer, who temporarily co-hosted This Morning with Judy Finnigan in March 1999 and again in 2000.
+After a few years of his US talk show being aired in the UK, ITV approached Springer, who temporarily co-hosted This Morning with Judy Finnigan in March 1999 and again in 2000.
 In summer 1999, ITV made 12 episodes of the UK-based version of the series, Jerry Springer UK, filmed at the same studios as his US show.

 In September 1999, Springer made a pilot for a David Letterman-style talk show for ITV called Jerry Springer on Sunday.
 The show received good reviews and ratings; a further four episodes were commissioned to be broadcast in May 2000.
 Five were broadcast during May and June 2000 under the name Springer.

 The series was picked up by Channel 5 and renamed Late Night with Jerry Springer.
 Two series were made in 2000 and 2001 with 16 episodes.
 While working for Channel 5 In 2001, he was the host of the UK version of Greed, and a stand in host for The Wright Stuff.
-On April 16, 2006, Springer was the guest host for the third season premiere of The Friday Night Project for Channel 4 and guest hosted Have I Got News for You on December 12, 2008.
-In 2007, he signed on to host Nothing But the Truth, the UK version of Nada más que la verdad.
+On April 16, 2006, Springer was the guest host for the third-season premiere of The Friday Night Project for Channel 4 and guest hosted Have I Got News for You on December 12, 2008.
+In 2007, he signed on to host Nothing But the Truth, the UK version of the Colombian game show Nada más que la verdad.

 Springer covered the 2016 United States presidential election for ITV's Good Morning Britain.

-In 2016, 2017 and 2018, he guest hosted three episodes of the BBC One's early-evening talk show The One Show with TV host Alex Jones.
+In 2016, 2017 and 2018, he guest hosted three episodes of the BBC One's early-evening talk show The One Show with Welsh TV host Alex Jones.